MrBars24/vue-istilo/README.md

 # Vue Istilo Css

-A lightweight Vue component framework for website interface.
+> A lightweight Vue component framework for website interface.

+## Features
+* All components uses the global variable for easy to maintain
+* Each components has local variable to easily track and configure the values
+* It's modular so you can import the components that you want to avoid unecessary components
+* It has own system icons created by [Jao Austero](https://github.com/JaoAustero) but you can use your own
+* 9 in 1 File architecture
+* Sematic code output
+* Focus on usability and performance without *over-animating* stuffs.

-## Project setup
+## Documentation

 This project are still work in progress, my target month for 1.0 on June 2020